Who doesn’t love to save a little time and money?

 3. Use free dunnage for your Amazon FBA shipments.

 Dunnage (isn’t that a weird word?!) is the stuff you put in a shipment to pad the items and keep them from touching the sides of your shipping box.
 Here are a few ideas for things to use for dunnage:

-- air pillows from online arbitrage purchases
+- air pillows from Amazon or online arbitrage purchases

 - blank newspaper